ccoenraets/salesforce-developer-workshop/Creating-the-Application.md

 1. Select **MyConference** in the App selector (upper right corner of the screen)

+> If the MyConference App doesn't appear in the App Selector, you probably forgot to assign it to the System Administrator profile.
+In Setup, select Build > Create > App, click Edit next to MyConference, check the System Administrator profile, and click Save.

 ### Step 3: Enter Sample Data

-1. Click the Sessions Tab, and add a few sample sessions
+1. Click the Sessions Tab, click **New**, and  add a few sample sessions

-1. Click the Speakers Tab, and add a few sample speakers
+1. Click the Speakers Tab, click **New**, and add a few sample speakers

-1. Assign speakers to sessions
+1. Click **New Session Speaker** to assign speakers to a session in the Session view, or sessions to a speaker in the Speaker view

 ### Step 4: Optimize the Session Page Layout